scottpham/tabletop-to-datatables/README.md

 [Click for a live demo](http://scottpham.github.io/tabletop-to-datatables/)
 ![](screenshots/demo.png)

-##Setup
+## Setup
-- First get your data in a google sheet.
+First get your data in a google sheet.
 I like to shorten the column headers to one word each for simplicity, but it's not strictly necessary.

-- You'll need to make the sheet fully public by "publishing" _and_ sharing the sheet with the public.
+You'll need to make the sheet fully public by "publishing" _and_ sharing the sheet with the public.
 You must do both or the table will not work!
 To publish the sheet, go to the `File` menu and selected `Publish to the web.` To 'share' the sheet with the public, hit the share menu and select 'Anyone on the internet **can find and view**'

 ![](screenshots/share2.png)

-- Then grab the url of the spreadsheet or the "key" from the URL.
+Then grab the url of the spreadsheet or the "key" from the URL.
 That's the long string of numbers in the middle of URL.
 Either one is fine.

+## Start Coding

-- Open `js/graphic.js` and put the key you just copied in the very first variable in the third line of the code:
+Open `js/graphic.js` and put the key you just copied in the very first variable in the third line of the code:
 ```
 var key = "1jqcH2h3ka0Mzrcp75xHvlt4d2onds0GMqJzsRvgwcyI";
 ```
-- Next you'll want to edit the second variable, `columns`.
+Next you'll want to edit the second variable, `columns`.
 This variable contains two key/value pairs for each column in your google sheet.
 The default has an arbitrary three columns with three arbitrary names.

 		var columns = [
 	    { "data": "manufacturer", "title": "Company" },